Brandon Drury

-Brandon Shane Drury (born August 21, 1992) is an American professional baseball utility player for the Los Angeles Angels of Major League Baseball (MLB).
-He has previously played in MLB for the Arizona Diamondbacks, New York Yankees, Toronto Blue Jays, New York Mets, Cincinnati Reds and San Diego Padres.
+Brandon Shane Drury (born August 21, 1992) is an American professional baseball utility player who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks, New York Yankees, Toronto Blue Jays, New York Mets, Cincinnati Reds, San Diego Padres and Los Angeles Angels.
 He was drafted by the Atlanta Braves in 2010 and made his MLB debut with the Diamondbacks in 2015.

 Career

 Amateur career

 Drury attended Grants Pass High School in Grants Pass, Oregon, where he played shortstop for the school's baseball team.
 He committed to play college baseball at Oregon State University.

 Atlanta Braves

 The Atlanta Braves selected Drury in the 13th round of the 2010 Major League Baseball draft.
 He signed and made his professional debut for the Gulf Coast Braves.
 He finished the year hitting .198/.248/.292 with three home runs over 192 at bats.
-In 2011, he played for the Danville Braves of the Rookie-level Appalachian League.
+In 2011, he played for the Danville Braves of the rookie-level Appalachian League.
 In 63 games, he hit .347/.367/.525 with eight home runs in 265 at-bats.
 He was named the most valuable player of the Appalachian League along with Eddie Rosario.
-In 2012, while playing for the Rome Braves of the Class A South Atlantic League, he hit only .229/.270/.333 with six home runs in 445 at-bats.
+In 2012, while playing for the Rome Braves of the Single-A South Atlantic League, he hit only .229/.270/.333 with six home runs in 445 at-bats.